naelopode/SOCC/README.md

 # Purpose
-This code was produced for an Analysis of the Evolution of Rhetoric and State Repression in French Ecological Activism A Comparative Study of the 2014 Sivens Dam Occupation and the 2022-2023 Sainte-Soline demonstrations.
+This code was produced for an Analysis of the Evolution of Rhetoric and State Repression in French Ecological Activism.

+A Comparative Study of the 2014 Sivens Dam Occupation and the 2022-2023 Sainte-Soline demonstrations.